Grades 4 - 8

 Topics of Study:

-Personal Narratives • Reader's Notebook • Critical Reading Strategies • Novel Study • The Writing Process • Literary Analysis Essay • Poetry Study • Short Stories • Grammar, Mechanics, and Usage • Vocabulary Study
+Personal Narratives • Critical Reading Strategies • Novel Study • The Writing Process • Literary Analysis Essay • Short Stories • Grammar, Mechanics, and Usage • Vocabulary Study

 Social Studies:

+Who writes history?
+Where do we get our information and how can we trust our sources?
+What groups of people are often left out of our history?
 What are the major categories of civilizations?
-How does our dependence on water, language, faith/belief system, and identity contribute to the formation of robust civilizations?
 How does our desire for power and structure contribute to robust civilizations?
 How might the role that women play in each society influence their structure and success?
 How can we connect these civilizations and their experiences to change, choice, and identity?
+What were The Civil War and Reconstruction?
+What impact do their events have on today's society?
+What is the legacy of The Civil Rights movement?

 Topics of Study:

-Geography, Religion, Achievements, Politics, Economics, Social Structure of: Mesopotamia • Mesoamerica • Africa • Indus Valley
+Geography, Religion, Achievements, Politics, Economics, Social Structure of: Mesopotamia • Ancient Egypt and Africa • The Reconstruction Era to Civil Rights

 Skills We Teach: